pingcap/docs-dm/en/quick-start-with-dm.md

 ### Create a data migration task

-After inserting the [sample data](#prepare-sample-data) into `MySQL-3306`, take the following two steps to migrate the table `testdm`.`t1` and `testdm`.`t2` to the downstream TiDB instance:
+After inserting the [sample data](#prepare-sample-data) into `MySQL-3306`, take the following steps to migrate the tables `testdm`.`t1` and `testdm`.`t2` to the downstream TiDB instance:

-1. Write the following configurations to `testdm-task.yaml` to create a task configuration file:
+1. Create a task configuration file `testdm-task.yaml`, and add the following configurations to the file.

     {{< copyable "" >}}